mrjmac/sorts/README.md

 # sorts
-A collection of niche number sorting methods
+A collection of number sorting methods

 ## dropsort
 A lossy sort whose concept was shamelessly stolen from https://www.dangermouse.net/esoteric/dropsort.html